steffitan23/cubstart-website/static/media/hw2.840313135b2b41bdb8ee.md

 ## Exercise 2: Make your own profile!

-Head back to ContentView.swift and follow the instruction For help, COME TO LABS.
+- Head back to ContentView.swift and follow the instructions.
+For help, COME TO LABS.
 If that's impossible, take a peek at ProfileAnswers.swift

+- Here is a bit about the project structure.
+We have:
+    1. struct Person:
-Here is a bit about the project structure.
-We have: struct Person --> describes what kind of info we have about a person (like their name, age) struct PersonView --> describes HOW we want to render someone's info (like in a Text())
+        - describes what kind of info we have about a person (like their name, age)
+    2. struct PersonView:
+        - describes HOW we want to render someone's info (like in a Text())
+    3. struct Fact:
+        - describes what kind of info we have about a fact (like its description)
+    4. struct FactView

-struct Fact --> describes what kind of info we have about a fact (like its description) struct FactView --> describes HOW we want to render specific attributes of the fact (like in an Image())
+        - describes HOW we want to render specific attributes of the fact (like in an Image())
+    5. struct ContentView

-struct ContentView --> describes the entire View (what we see).
-We can call other views in this View! struct ContentView_Previews (which you shouldn't change!) --> used to preview our app in XCode
+        - describes the entire View (what we see).
+We can call other views in this View!
+    6. struct ContentView_Previews
+        - (which you shouldn't change!) --> used to preview our app in XCode

 ### how to load images in your app